jvanstraten/fletcher_streams/README.md

 The `strb` signal is don't-care while `valid` is `'0'` or while `empty` is `'1'`.

+TODO (johanpel): here (or in the `strb vs. stai/end` section) we need to add
+                 what strobe means at the highest complexity levels in combination with the empty signal.

 #### `user`

 The `user` signal carries user-defined control information; that is,